Embrace UUCR's thriving, loving, inclusive community by joining an Adult Faith Formation program, where you can:

 Adult Faith Formation

 A variety of spiritual, educational, and arts programs enrich our lives and build community.
 Programs are held from September through May, with occasional offerings during the summer.
-Details about upcoming programs can be found on our Upcoming Events page, in UUCR E-Weekly, in the Quest newsletter, and at the Adult Faith Formation information table in Fellowship Hall after the Sunday service.
+Details about upcoming programs can be found on our Upcoming Events page, in UUCR E-News, in the Quest newsletter, and at the Adult Faith Formation information table in Fellowship Hall after the Sunday service.

 We offer programs, discussions, and classes on a variety of themes, including: